Manipal-Map/JanAdhikar-v2/README.md

 ### *जन अधिकार — The People's Right*

-**An AI-native legal engine that turns a citizen's plain-language civic complaint into a court-ready RTI application, a Section 19(1) First Appeal, or a formal consumer/grievance notice — with no account, no phone number, and no tracking.**
+**An AI-native legal engine that turns a citizen's plain-language civic complaint into a court-ready RTI application, a Section 19(1) First Appeal, or a formal consumer/grievance notice - all with 0 accounts**

 ![Status](https://img.shields.io/badge/Status-Active_Development-881337?style=for-the-badge)
 ![License](https://img.shields.io/badge/License-MIT-0F172A?style=for-the-badge)